 Behind the Scenes

-Toronto never waits—here is the photo I shot between events in the Financial District, proving the city shines even when you’re short on time.
+Toronto never waits—here is the photo I shot between events in the Financial District, proving the city shines even when it’s a grey day, and you’re short on time.

 Your Base: The Chelsea Hotel